krzysztofzuraw/kzuraw.com/src/content/writing/2016-05-22-ports-adapters.md

 such code?
 You mock requests calls or use responses library.

 How do you do it in ports and adapters way?
 You will have one thing called port for all external connections.
-Throught this all requests to external APIs will be done because who knows if the reddit will not change to duckduckgo?
+Thought this all requests to external APIs will be done because who knows if the reddit will not change to DuckDuckGo?
 In such case you add DuckDuckGo Adapter and you are all set.
 Because port don't care if there is Reddit adapter or DuckDuckGo adapter as long as it provides necessary methods.
 As I mentioned before, port is communicating only with adapters.
 And what is